newchuyalong/libgdx-learning/A-simple-game.md

 }
 ```

-We can not define the resolution of the `Activity`, as it is set by the Android operating system.
+We cannot define the resolution of the `Activity`, as it is set by the Android operating system.
 As we defined earlier, we'll simply scale the 800x480 target resolution to whatever the resolution of the device is.

 Finally we want to make sure the HTML5 project also uses a 800x480 drawing area.
 For this we modify the `GwtLauncher.java` file in the html5 project: